uwmadisoncals/cals-main-plugins/powerpress/readme.txt

 * Added width and height attributes to img tag for the HTML5 audio player image.
 (Thanks Eduard for the patch and information about the Accelerated Mobile Pages Project!)
 * Fixed tab control styling when other themes or plugins use newer versions of jquery-ui.
 * Added dismissable notification message to alert PowerPress users of the latest iTunes changes.
+* Enhanced iTunes summary option now formats new lines with <br /> tag for use on iOS podcasts app.

 = 6.3.1 =